Ayatallah/Istio-test/README.md

 kubectl delete pods -n grpcdemo --all
 ```

-Once the new pods start **with both the Envoy proxy and gRPC application**, running the same test:
+Once the new pods start with two containers **Envoy proxy and gRPC application**, repeat the same test:

 ```sh
 kubectl exec -it greeter-client-6b8cdf6989-wcgqv -n grpcdemo -- sh